photos of home educating children learning in groups situations

 I've written extensively about how to cope with 'burn out' - something that can often happen to over enthusiastic homeschooling parents in the first year with expectations out of whack with reality.
 Remember, reality is usually different for different families.
 What works for you or your children may not work for me and mine.

-Please visit my Homeschool Australia website and have a read of some of the articles on http://homeschoolaustralia.beverleypaine.com/articlesindex.html.
-I think you'll find plenty to mull over in the Managing Homeschoooling Life category, although any of the other categories contain lots of tips and practical ideas for avoiding some of the issues that regulary crop up in homeschooling life.
+You can find many more articles about the benefits and disadvantages to home educating on my site.
+And if you need more reassurance or support, there is plenty to mull over in the Managing Homeschoooling Life category, although any of the other categories contain lots of tips and practical ideas for avoiding some of the issues that regulary crop up in homeschooling life.

 When we read about homeschooling it helps to remember that it's usually those parents that have fought hard to overcome their own set of particular problems that made homeschooling seem difficult or impossible that write about those successes.
 We're reading the 'happy ever after end' to the story - the how to overcome the conflict and obstacles and what those obstacles and conflicts were are usually embedded within the story.

-You are most welcome to subscribe to the Homeschool Australia FAQ online support group.
+You are most welcome to subscribe to the The Educating Parent Yahoo and Facebook groups.
 We rarely stray off topic and don't get into long and frustrating debates.
 Our aim is to stay respectful of diversity and celebrate all forms of homeschooling.

 "I have only recently discovered this group also and have received much support from all the ideas put forward by so many intelligent, wise and open minded people.
 The practical support is very thorough and realistic too."
 Sophie